 In poetry and other forms of writing, symbolism is often used to convey a specific meaning to the audience.
 Writers often employ this literary device as a means of artistic expression.
 Why say, "I'm lonely," when you can paint a picture of a lone moon "wandering companionless" through the night sky?
 How beautiful is that?
+Learn more about symbolism in poetry by looking at symbolism examples.

-In Wordsworth's poem, we see sparks of hope.
+In William Wordsworth's poem, we see sparks of hope.
 When he sees a rainbow in the sky, it's not merely a beautiful sight to behold.
 It also symbolizes his childish wonder.
-Wordsworth maintains a large part of his childish wonder by remaining in awe in the beauty of nature (and encourages his audience to do the same).
+Wordsworth maintains a large part of his childish wonder by remaining in awe of the beauty of nature (and encourages his audience to do the same).

-My heart leaps up when I behold
+"My heart leaps up when I behold

 A rainbow in the sky: